devops329/devops/instruction/observability/observability.md

 ### Self healing

 With the automation mindset of DevOps, response systems started to change from human involvement to automated corrections.
 If a container was not responding, it could be automatically replaced.
 If the number of users was exceeding the capacity of the system, more containers could be deployed to handle the load.
-If the data center in one region failed due to catastrophic weather event, then traffic could be automatically routed to a different region.
+If the data center in one region failed due to a catastrophic weather event, traffic could be automatically routed to a different region.

-At very least the human responders would have an array of automated responses that they could employ to rapidly resolve the incident.
+At the very least, the human responders would have an array of automated responses that they could employ to rapidly resolve the incident.
 This further increased the value of the DevOps team and the importance of automation.
 It became increasingly rare for a human to drive to a data center to switch out a hard drive, restore the data from a backup, and reboot the router so that the website would come back up.
-Instead, an automation script is executed and moments later the entire system was normal.
+Instead, an automation script was executed and moments later the entire system was normal.

 ### Use of AI